 During the first three months of the project, the LOTUS branding has been defined in order to make the project easily recognisable.
-It represents the stable visual element for project presentation and promotion.
+It shall represent the stable visual element for project presentation and promotion.

-The branding pack prepared by GAC and used by the project partners includes:
+The branding pack prepared by inno and to be used by the project partners includes: